and get out of the compliance paperwork swamp

 If you do not immediately understand what the issue is about, ask the relevant assessor.
 If it is a technical issue, direct your questions to the technical assessor.
 They are far more likely to identify issues of real concern & you will want to know exactly what the technical assessor has found.
 Technical issues can be lost in translation when the NATA staff member is putting them into the report, so no matter what ends up in writing, make sure you know what the technical assessor thinks.

-5. Be economical with your response
+6. Be economical with your response

 This is super important.
-Do not reply to observations or recommendations.
-If you really want to you can thank the NATA team for their helpful suggestions.
+Do not reply to observations (Os) or recommendations.
+If you really want to, you can thank the NATA team for their helpful suggestions.
 But don’t waste your emotional energy at this time on things that may be wrong or wide of the mark.
 More on how to investigate and respond to NATA conditions.

-7. Don’t let body language fool you
+7. Don’t let emotions or body language affect you

 This is super important too.
 Remember all that stuff about non-verbal communication?
 It is at play in a big way during an assessment.
 However, the non-verbal messages you receive during the assessment have no role to play in the follow-up.
 When you’re putting together your response to NATA pretend that you weren’t at the assessment.
 Read what the Cs and Ms actually say and respond only to those issues.